ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Some signs your team may be tech debt-bankrupt:

- You are regularly dealing with production outages to the point of mate -
+You are regularly dealing with production outages to the point of material business impact.

-rial business impact.

- You receive constant pushback or exaggerated timelines on new fea -

-tures due to the need to deal with debt.
+You receive constant pushback or exaggerated timelines on new fea tures due to the need to deal with debt.

-e team complains that a codebase is too complex to get work done.
+The team complains that a codebase is too complex to get work done.

 New features cannot be shipped without accidentally breaking old fea -

 tures or introducing an unacceptably high level of defects.